 The STA then performs IEEE 802.11 authentication followed by association to the chosen AP.
 Confirmation of security parameters takes place during association.
 A STA performing IEEE 802.1X authentication uses Open System authentication.
 A STA performing password-based authentication can use SAE authentication.
 A STA performing FILS uses FILS authentication.
+A STA executing the OWE exchange uses Open System authentication.

-NOTE 5—Any secure network cannot support promiscuous association, e.g., an unsecured operation of IEEE Std 802.11.
-A trust relationship is needed between the STA and the AS of the targeted SSID prior to association and secure operation, in order for the association to be trustworthy.
-The reason is that an attacker can deploy a rogue AP just as easily as a legitimate network provider can deploy a legitimate AP, so some sort of prior relationship is necessary to establish credentials between the ESS and the STA.
+NOTE 5—A secure IEEE 802.1X network cannot support promiscuous association, e.g., an unauthenticated operation of IEEE Std 802.11.
+A trust relationship is needed between the STA and the AS of the targeted SSID prior to association and secure operation, in order for the association to be trustworthy.Without some sort of prior relationship between the ESS and the STA an attacker could deploy a rogue AP that would not be detected by the STA.

+NOTE 6—OWE networks are promiscuous and do not require any prior relationship between the ESS and STA.
+There is a guarantee of confidentiality of the communication between the STA and AP but there is no authentication.
+OWE networks are therefore not suited to situations where detection of a rogue access point is necessary or where networks require definitive identification of associated STAs.

 The last step is key management.
-The authentication process, whether SAE authentication or FILS authentication utilizing Authentication frames or IEEE 802.1X authentication utilizing Data frames post association, creates cryptographic keys shared between the cryptographic endpoints—the AP and STA, or the IEEE 802.1X AS and the STA, when using SAE/FILS or IEEE Std 802.1X, respectively.
+The authentication process, whether SAE authentication or FILS authentication utilizing Authentication frames or IEEE 802.1X authentication utilizing Data frames post association, or the OWE exchange utilizing Association frames creates cryptographic keys shared between the cryptographic endpoints—the AP and STA, or the IEEE 802.1X AS and the STA, when using SAE/FILS/OWE or IEEE Std 802.1X, respectively.
 When using IEEE Std 802.1X, the AS transfers these keys to the AP, and the AP and STA uses one of the key confirmation handshakes, e.g., the 4-way handshake or FT 4-way handshake, to complete security association establishment.
-When using SAE authentication there is no AS and therefore no key transfer; the 4-way handshake is performed directly between the AP and STA.
+When using SAE authentication or OWE there is no AS and therefore no key transfer; the 4-way handshake is performed directly between the AP and STA.
 The key confirmation handshake indicates when the link has been secured by the keys and is ready to allow normal data traffic and protected robust Management frames.
 When FILS authentication is performed, the key confirmation is performed using association frames.
 Hence, no additional handshake is necessary.

 When FT is not enabled, a STA roaming within an ESS establishes a new PMKSA by one of the five schemes:

-In the case of (re)association followed by IEEE 802.1X or PSK authentication, the STA repeats the same actions as for an initial contact association, but its Supplicant also deletes the PTKSA when it roams from the old AP.
+In the case of (re)association followed by IEEE 802.1X authentication, PSK authentication, or the OWE exchange the STA repeats the same actions as for an initial contact association, but its Supplicant also deletes the PTKSA when it roams from the old AP.
 The Supplicant also deletes the PTKSA when it disassociates/deauthenticates from all BSSIDs in the ESS.

-A STA (AP) can cache PMKSAs for APs (STAs) in the ESS to which it has previously performed a full IEEE 802.1X authentication or SAE authentication.
+A STA (AP) can cache PMKSAs for APs (STAs) in the ESS to which it has previously performed a full IEEE 802.1X authentication, SAE authentication, or OWE exchange.
 If a STA wishes to roam to an AP for which it has cached one or more PMKSAs, it can include one or more PMKIDs in the RSNE of it (Re)Association Request frame.
 An AP that has retained the PMK for one or more of the PMKIDs can proceed with the 4-way handshake (see 12.6.10.3 (Cached PMKSAs and RSNA key management)).
 If the STA fails to send a PMKID when the negotiated AKM uses IEEE 802.1X authentication, the STA and AP need to perform a full IEEE 802.1X authentication.